n9Mtq4/HRM2J/README.md

 ```
 1,'1'
 ```
-Outboxing both will yeild the same output, but try adding them, and you will get 1073741874, instead of 2.
+Outboxing both will yield the same output, but try adding them, and you will get 1073741874, instead of 2.

 ### Planned
 The following diagram is a plan for the graphical interface.